White Spaghetti (Espagueti Blanco) – Creamy Mexican Classic

 Can I make white Mexican spaghetti ahead of time?

 You can, but it’s best fresh.
-If you do refrigerate it, reheat gently with a splash of milk to loosen the sauce.
+If you do make it ahead, reheat gently with a splash of milk so it doesn’t dry out.

 Final Thoughts

-When I make white Mexican spaghetti now, it still feels like something that belongs at a big family gathering — even if it’s just a regular weeknight in my kitchen.
+When I make white Mexican spaghetti now, it still feels like something that belongs at a family table — even if it’s just my kitchen and a regular weeknight.

 Leave a Comment